 The Marin City Historical and Preservation Society officially launched

-By Catherine Stauffer
+By Catherine Stauffer, News Editor

 Marin City’s 80th anniversary was amplified by the announcement of The Marin City Historical and Preservation Society (MCHP) in September.
 Felecia Gaston, founder of MCHP, spoke at the Corinthian Yacht Club (CYC) on Nov.
 3, sharing photos and stories depicting the effervescent history of Marin City, in an effort to raise funds for a permanent building for the society.